CyberDani/Programming-puzzle-pieces/README.md

 - [x] Add code metrics to basic principles (2019.11.24)
 - [x] Add CRUD operations to basic principles (2019.11.03)
 - [x] Add descriptions to STUPID code and ACID properties within basic principles (2019.10.27)
-- [x] Added some missing descriptions in basic principles (2019.10.25)

 ### How can I contribute?